top of page

 In the Schools

-We provide support & enrichment services to students, families and staff at local schools that have special needs programming.
-Programs are provided based on the unique needs of each school.
+We provide programs for students, families, and educators at local special education schools.
+Programs are offered based on the unique needs of each school and focus on support, enrichment, and connections.

 Learn More